hrichiksite/hrichiksite/README.md

 <h3 align="center">A 16 year old Dev ;) </h3>

-- 🔭 I’m currently working on [DogeGram](https://dogegram.xyz)
+- 🔭 I’m currently working on nothing specific
-- 🌱 I’m currently learning Tensorflow and many more things
+- 🌱 I’m currently learning about AI and many more things
 - 💬 Ask me about Anything.
 I will try To Answer
-- 📫 Reach me at my email me@hrichik.xyz
+- 📫 Reach me at my email hey@hrichik.xyz
-- ⚡ Fun fact : I'm making a doge themed social media, Check out [Dogegram](https://dogegram.xyz)

 ![Metrics](/github-metrics.svg)